Rush Limbaugh, broadcast excellence from the Limbaugh Institute for Advanced Conservative Studies.

 Thank you, sir.

-But nobody has pointed out that in the last debate, Obama came right out and said he was gonna cut Medicare.
+Hey, you've been talking about Obama campaign accusing McCain of cutting Medicare, but nobody has pointed out that in the last debate, Obama came right out and said he was going to cut Medicare.

 Yeah.

-He was talking he was talking about looking at programs that aren't working.
+He was talking about looking at programs that aren't working.

 For example, Medicare is getting billions of dollars.